 Discovering and addressing knowledge gaps in your workforce is another KPI to pay attention to.
 This can be addressed in two key phases as you compile your communication strategy:

-- First, during the feedback gathering process to identify areas where more training is necessary, and then in making the case for new workplace tools based on these knowledge gaps.
+- First, during the feedback gathering process you identify areas where more training is necessary, and then in making the case for new workplace tools based on these knowledge gaps.

 - Then, you can track if service scores are affected as you develop and implement new training content and educational resources, and poll your workforce to see if the information is being retained and effectively distributed.